oracle/nosql-python-sdk/README.rst

         This class is used as an AuthorizationProvider when using the Cloud Simulator, which has no security configuration.
-It accepts a string id that is used as a simple namespace for tables.
+It accepts a string tenant_id that is used as a simple namespace for tables.
         """

-        def __init__(self, id):
+        def __init__(self, tenant_id):
             super(CloudsimAuthorizationProvider, self).__init__()
-            self._id = id
+            self._tenant_id = tenant_id

         def close(self):
             pass

         def get_authorization_string(self, request=None):
-            return 'Bearer ' + self._id
+            return 'Bearer ' + self._tenant_id

     def get_handle(nosql_env):
         """
         Returns a NoSQLHandle based on the requested environment.
 The differences among the supported environments are encapsulated in this method.
         """
-        provider = None
-        endpoint = None

         if nosql_env == 'cloud':
             endpoint = cloud_region
             #
             # Get credentials using SignatureProvider.
-SignatureProvider
+SignatureProvider has
-            # has several ways to accept credentials.
+            # several ways to accept credentials.
 See the documentation:
             #  https://nosql-python-sdk.readthedocs.io/en/latest/api/borneo.iam.SignatureProvider.html
             #
             if tenancy is not None: